Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 After completing the setup, your robot will avoid mopping the designated tatami area.

-4. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---
 ### How to Merge Rooms for SwitchBot Floor Cleaning Robot S20